camba1/nodewithmultidb/README.md

 ## Working with dockerfile

 We create a dockerfile that will automate the creation of a node application using the official nodejs image from docker hub.
+The required steps are:

+- Creation of a `nodeApp` folder
+- Creation of a `src` sub-folder under the `nodeApp` folder
+- Creation of a `package.json` file in the nodejs project root directory (`/nodeApp`)
+  - If you do not have nodejs installed in your machine, just create one manually
+  - Make sure to add dependencies for the libraries we will need
+    - `mysql`: library to connect to mySql Database
+    - `pg`: library to connect to postgres Database
+    - `mariadb`: library to connect to MariaDB Database
+    - `express`: minimal node library to simplify work with http servers
+- Creation of a `Dockerfile` in the nodejs project root directory (`/nodeApp`)
+  - The docker file will create our container based on the nodejs official image
+  - It will copy all our code to the image
+  - Setup the necessary libraries
+  - setup the image to start the nodejs server on container startup
+  - Note that it will also include the nodemon library to enable hot reload of the server as we make changes to our codebase
+  - Once all this is setup we build our image (assuming that we are in teh same folder as our docker file): `docker build -t nodeforsqlserver .`
+  - We can then create a container based on the image we just created: `docker run -p 3000:3000 --name mynode nodeforsqlserver`

 ## Working with docker-compose